wisp92/pokered/README.md

 - *v1.14 beta* exp all handles exp correctly when all your battle participants are knocked out
 - *v1.14 beta* The message about fast current now displays when using the surf hotkey
 - *v1.14 beta* Fixed list-type mismatch when machines and items share the same menu
+- *v1.14 beta* Applied a fix for skipping moves on level up that relies on pokemon levels at the start of battle

 #New features & adjustments since last version: